At a glance: Send events from your servers to AppsFlyer to measure mobile events that occur outside the app.

 eventTime property denotes the in-app event occurrence time.

 - If the

 eventTimeparameter is not included in the event record, the event time is set to the HTTP message arrival time.

-- Events arriving after 02:00 UTC are stamped with the
+- Events arriving before 02:00 UTC are stamped with the

 - Events arriving with a future

 eventTimeand the arrival time are both on the same calendar day, the event is timestamped with the

 - If the reported

 eventTimeis on the next calendar day, the event is timestamped with the arrival time.